nanopb/nanopb/docs/security.rst

 1. Callback, pointer and extension fields in message structures given to pb_encode() and pb_decode().
 These fields are memory pointers, and are generated depending on the message definition in the .proto file.
-2. The automatically generated field definitions, i.e. *pb_field_t* lists.
+2. The automatically generated field definitions, i.e. *pb_msgdesc_t*.
 3. Contents of the *pb_istream_t* and *pb_ostream_t* structures (this does not mean the contents of the stream itself, just the stream definition).